Mmmh (song)

 "Mmmh" is a song recorded by South Korean singer Kai.
 It was released on November 30, 2020, as the lead single of his debut extended play, Kai.
-The song was written and composed by Keelah Jacobsen, Cameron Jai, JUNNY and Jane.
-Musically, "Mmmh" was described as a R&B song with a simple yet addictive melody on a minimalist track.
+The song was written and composed by Keelah Jacobsen, Cameron Jai, Junny and Jane.
+Musically, "Mmmh" was described as an R&B song with a simple yet addictive melody on a minimalist track.

 Background and release

 On November 30, Kai made his official debut as a solo artist with the extended play Kai, which went onto debut at number three on South Korea's Gaon Album Chart.
 "Mmmh" was released on November 30 for digital download and streaming in various countries by SM Entertainment, as the lead single of Kai.

 Composition

 "Mmmh" was described as a R&B pop song with a simple yet addictive melody on a minimalist track.
 In terms of musical notation, the song is composed in the key of G♯ minor, with a tempo of 137 beats per minute and is three minutes and twelve seconds long.
 It is also described to be a charming, straightforward love song.
 The lyrics confidently portray the attraction one feels to someone one has met for the first time.